Voyageurs National Park Guide

 Voyageurs was established on April 8, 1975, after decades of proposals to protect the border-lake country.
 Its name honors the voyageurs who paddled trade routes through the region, but the park's deeper history begins with Indigenous use and stewardship of the waterways long before the fur trade.

-Voyageurs National Park Hiking and Backpacking
+Voyageurs National Park Backpacking

 Backpacking is possible, but it works differently than in many parks.
 The NPS Camping page explains that backcountry campsites may require a boat ride to a trailhead followed by hiking, while primitive Kab-Ash Trail sites can be reached from mainland trailheads.
 Permits and Reservations are important because all overnight camping in the park requires planning.